o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 ## Test-Driven Development (TDD)

 Test-Driven Development is a software writing workflow which prompts engineers to iteratively develop code.
 The Red-Green-Refactor process can carve up questions such as "what should I build next?".
-This primarily helps avoid becoming lost in the ambiguity of software design.
+This helps avoid becoming lost in the ambiguity of software design.
 TDD also has an extra benefit of leaving behind tests targeting critical requirements.
 Repeating these three steps can help design new functionality:

 1. Red: Write a new failing (unit) test for new functionality.
    * What does success look like?